What's the Best Way to Use Auto-Regulation Training?

 Understanding Auto-Regulation Training

-Autoregulation represents a shift from following predetermined workout plans to making real-time adjustments based on how your body actually feels and performs.
+Autoregulation is a shift from following predetermined workout plans to making real-time adjustments based on how your body actually feels and performs.
 Instead of forcing yourself through a planned 5x5 at 85% when you're running on four hours of sleep, you learn to read the signals and adjust accordingly.

-Effective autoregulation combines subjective measures (how you feel) with objective data (performance metrics, biometrics) to make informed training decisions.
+Effective autoregulation combines subjective measures (how you feel) with objective data (performance metrics, biometrics) to make informed decisions.
 The goal isn't to make training easier—it's to make it more effective by matching intensity to your current capacity.

 Key Metrics for Daily Readiness Assessment